benswift/benswift.github.io/_posts/2021-04-01-bulk-add-students-to-ms-teams-from-a-csv-file.md

 time.

-If you're worriedly thinking "that'd be awesome... if I used Windows", then I have some good news: while powershell is primarily a Microsoft thing, it's on macOS and Linux as well.
+If you're worriedly thinking "that'd be awesome... if I used Windows", then I have some good news: while PowerShell is primarily a Microsoft thing, it's on macOS and Linux as well.
 On my macOS machine I installed it through [homebrew](https://brew.sh) with: